 There are multiple ways to facilitate communication with your students:

 - Use a threaded discussion board on Lyceum.
 Consider creating a discussion board where you post course announcements and students can reply with questions

 - Communicate regularly with your students to ensure that they are making appropriate progress.
-You can email your students using Quickmail in Lyceum or course mailing lists, or try out the new Lyceum Messaging service.
+You can email your students using Quickmail in Lyceum or course mailing lists in Google Groups.

 - Update materials on Lyceum to reflect changes in the syllabus, assignments or other class requirements

 - Hold office hours via web video meetings, chat, or provide options for students to reach you by phone

 Lyceum forums allow for robust student discussions.
 Students can use forums to post reflections on course content or assignments, comment on posts from other students, and/or ask questions.